Isambard Kingdom Brunel: Transatlantic shipping

 Brunel had become convinced of the superiority of propeller-driven ships over paddle wheels.
 After tests conducted aboard the propeller-driven steamship Archimedes, he incorporated a large six-bladed propeller into his design for the 322 ft Great Britain, which was launched in 1843.
 Great Britain is considered the first modern ship, being built of metal rather than wood, powered by an engine rather than wind or oars, and driven by propeller rather than paddle wheel.
 She was the first iron-hulled, propeller-driven ship to cross the Atlantic Ocean.
 Her maiden voyage was made in August and September 1845, from Liverpool to New York.
 In 1846, she was run aground at Dundrum, County Down.
 She was salvaged and employed in the Australian service.
 She is currently fully preserved and open to the public in Bristol, UK.

 In 1852 Brunel turned to a third ship, larger than her predecessors, intended for voyages to India and Australia.
 The Great Eastern (originally dubbed Leviathan) was cutting-edge technology for her time: almost 700 ft long, fitted out with the most luxurious appointments, and capable of carrying over 4,000 passengers.
 Great Eastern was designed to cruise non-stop from London to Sydney and back (since engineers of the time mistakenly believed that Australia had no coal reserves), and she remained the largest ship built until the start of the 20th century.
 Like many of Brunel's ambitious projects, the ship soon ran over budget and behind schedule in the face of a series of technical problems.

 The ship has been portrayed as a white elephant, but it has been argued by David P. Billington that in this case, Brunel's failure was principally one of economics—his ships were simply years ahead of their time.
 His vision and engineering innovations made the building of large-scale, propeller-driven, all-metal steamships a practical reality, but the prevailing economic and industrial conditions meant that it would be several decades before transoceanic steamship travel emerged as a viable industry.

-Great Eastern was built at John Scott Russell's Napier Yard in London, and after two trial trips in 1859, set forth on her maiden voyage from Southampton to New York on 17 June 1860.
+Great Eastern was built at John Scott Russell's Napier Yard in London, and after two trial trips in 1859, set forth on her maiden voyage from Liverpool to New York on 17 June 1860.
 Though a failure at her original purpose of passenger travel, she eventually found a role as an oceanic telegraph cable-layer.
 Under Captain Sir James Anderson, the Great Eastern played a significant role in laying the first lasting transatlantic telegraph cable, which enabled telecommunication between Europe and North America.